zarr-developers/governance/AFFILIATED_PROJECT_GOVERNANCE.md

 self-governing process, akin to the Apache model.
-The primary goal is to empower developers, streamline the development process, and maintain the project's stability and continuity while adhering to the overarching Zarr Project framework as a NumFocus-sponsored entity.
+The primary goal is to empower developers, streamline the development process, and maintain the project's stability and continuity while adhering to the overarching Zarr Project framework as a NumFOCUS-sponsored entity.

 Projects are encouraged to start with this template and adapt it to their needs.
 Projects may deviate from this template for good reasons; we suggest